 Installation of a pacemaker

-When is a pacemaker installation required?
+When is pacemaker implantation required?

 Main indications